 Here’s another rule of thumb (a principle whose broad application is not intended to be strictly accurate or reliable in every situation) that might make you gasp.
 Don’t hire kids out of college.
 Everybody hires at least some recent college grads, right?
 I’ll talk about exceptions later, but hear me out on the merits of this.
 First, kids just out of college haven’t built up the history that enables a prospective employer to accurately predict their long-term success at the job.
 Read More.

 Before his cancer diagnosis, Jim Roddy thought he understood the importance of hiring top-notch people as co-workers.
 But it took being forced to step away from his business for Roddy to truly realize that the people you hire make or break your organization.

 On the Hire Like You Just Beat Cancer You Tube channel, author Jim Roddy shares details and hiring anecdotes behind some of the 258 Tremendous Interview Questions from his book.
 Click the “play” graphic to watch a recent video, or click here to for the complete Hire Like You Just Beat Cancer YouTube Channel.

 Since 1999, Jim Roddy has educated business leaders through national magazine articles, online columns, webinars, podcasts, video interviews, and presentations at national conferences.
 Jim joined Jameson Publishing in 1998 as the managing editor for Business Solutions magazine.
-He was elevated to operations manager in 2002 and then to president/general manager in 2006.
+He was elevated to operations manager in 2002 and then served as president/general manager from 2006-2016.
 Prior to working at Jameson, he was a small-business owner in northwestern Pennsylvania.
-Read More